 When we first had our daughter, we took a minimalist baby registry approach, and scoffed at the idea of fit-for-purpose items, like baby bottle dish soap or a changing table pad.
 Instead, we planned to change our daughter on the bed or the floor, using a baby blanket that we could easily wash.

 After a month or so of this, our knees and lower backs were no longer on board with that plan.
 We knew it was time to find a proper changing pad for babies in order to change our little one at a more comfortable standing height on top of a dresser.
+And a proper folding changing pad for our diaper bag.

 I went into research overdrive, and what I found was fairly shocking.

 Many baby changing pads are made from materials that are bad news for the earth and your family’s health.
+(Unfortunately, same goes for crib mattresses and big kid mattresses, too).

 Putting my bare-bummed kiddo on a baby change pad that contains known endocrine disrupting chemicals seems like a dumb idea to me, so I set out to find a non toxic changing solution free from harmful chemicals.